Latin American liberation theology: History

 Despite the conservative bishops' predominance in CELAM, liberation theology remained popular in South America.
 Thus at the 1979 Puebla Conference the conservative bishops were met by strong opposition from those in the clergy who supported the concept of a "preferential option for the poor" and basic ecclesial communities, approved at the Medellín conference.

 Pope John Paul II gave the opening speech at the Puebla Conference in 1979.
 The general tone of his remarks was conciliatory.
 He criticized radical liberation theology, saying, "this idea of Christ as a political figure, a revolutionary, as the subversive of Nazareth, does not tally with the Church's catechesis"; however, he did acknowledge that "the growing wealth of a few parallels the growing poverty of the masses", and he affirmed both the principle of private property and that the Church "must preach, educate individuals and collectivities, form public opinion, and offer orientations to the leaders of the peoples" towards the goal of a "more just and equitable distribution of goods".

 Some liberation theologians, however, including Gustavo Gutiérrez, had been barred from attending the Puebla Conference.
 Working from a seminary and with aid from sympathetic, liberal bishops, they partially obstructed other clergy's efforts to ensure that the Puebla Conference documents satisfied conservative concerns.
-Within four hours of the Pope's speech, Gutiérrez and the other priests wrote a 20-page refutation, which was circulated at the conference, and has been claimed to have influenced the outcome of the conference.
+Within four hours of the Pope's speech, Gutiérrez and the other priests wrote a 20-page response, which was circulated at the conference, and has been claimed to have influenced its outcome.
 According to a socio-political study of liberation theology in Latin America, a quarter of the final Puebla documents were written by theologians who were not invited to the conference.